aimlsystems/2021/_wpages/callIndustry.md

 * Conference Dates:  October 21-23, 2021

 {:.text-justify}
-**Submission format:** The manuscripts can be submitted in PDF, formatted using ACM sigconf style through https://www.acm.org/publications/proceedings-template .

-{:.text-justify}
-The submissions will be through https://cmt3.research.microsoft.com/AIMLSystems2021
+**Submission format:** Research papers must not exceed 6 pages, including any appendix, with unlimited number of pages containing only bibliography.
+Only electronic submissions in PDF format using the ACM sigconf template (see [https://www.acm.org/publications/proceedings-template](https://www.acm.org/publications/proceedings-template)) will be considered.
+The submissions will be through [https://cmt3.research.microsoft.com/AIMLSystems2021](https://cmt3.research.microsoft.com/AIMLSystems2021).

 Please select the “Industry and Applications” track on CMT.